 Animals and feeding

 Approximately one hundred Hy-line Gray laying hens and one hundred Lohmann Pink laying hens were hatched and fed together at a local hatchery.
 To eliminate the confounding effects that might be caused by diet, age, weight and feeding environment.
-Thirty Hy-line Gray laying hens and thirty Lohmann Pink laying hens at 28 weeks of age with similar weights (1.70 ± 0.02 and 1.71 ± 0.02, respectively for Hy-line and Lohmann) were selected and moved into twelve respiration chambers in an environmentally controlled room for a daily H2S production measurement for the two breeds .
-A commercial-type laying hen diet was fed to birds ad libitum, water was available at all times (Table S1), and a 12-h light cycle at 24 °C room temperature management schedule was used.
+Thirty Hy-line Gray laying hens and thirty Lohmann Pink laying hens at 28 weeks of age with similar weights (1.70±0.02kg and 1.71±0.02kg, respectively for Hy-line and Lohmann) were selected and moved into twelve respiration chambers in an environmentally controlled room for a daily H2S production measurement for the two breeds .
+Water and the commercial-type laying hen diet were fed to birds ad libitum (Table S3), and a 12-h light cycle at 24°C room temperature management schedule was used.
 At the end of the experiment, all birds were euthanized by cervical dislocation, and then the cecum was ligated at both sides and removed from the gastrointestinal tract.
-The contents were aseptically collected into an Eppendorf tube containing Bacterial Protect RNA reagent (Qiagen, Hilden, Germany) at an approximate 1:1 ratio (w/v), and immediately frozen at -80 °C until analysis.
+The contents were aseptically collected into an Eppendorf tube containing Bacterial Protect RNA reagent (Qiagen, Hilden, Germany) at an approximate 1:1 ratio (w/v), and immediately frozen at liquid nitrogen and stored at -80°C until analysis.

 Animal ethics statement

 All animal experiments were approved by the Animal Experimental Committee of South China Agricultural University (SYXK2014-0136).
 All experimental steps were performed to decrease animal suffering as much as possible.
 After the experiment, the bodies of laying hens were incinerated.

 The determination of exosomes in the cecum contents